adonisjs/v5-docs/content/cookbooks/auth/using-ally-with-api-guard.md

 Route.get('/:provider/callback', async ({ ally, auth, response, params }) => {
   /**
-   * If user is alrady logged in, do not execute the callback.
+   * If user is already logged in, do not execute the callback.
    */
   if (await auth.check()) {
     return response.notAcceptable()